importpw/import/Readme.md

 eval "`curl -sfLS import.pw`"
 ```

-However, this involves an HTTP request every time that the bash script is run, and
+However, this involves an HTTP request every time that the shell script is run,
-thus would not work offine and is not as optimized.
+and thus would not work offine and is not as optimized.

 A more robust solution is to first attempt to load the import script from the
 filesystem, and then fall back to the network request if the local file does not